 If there was any one thing that sums up the madness that was the boom in Ireland, it was house prices.
 People started to believe they only went up and that you could become rich just by owning one.
 If the resultant rise in prices was dramatic, the fall was even more so.
 Many families struggled – and are still struggling – to pay loans on homes that were not worth near what they paid for them, or fell into arrears as jobs were lost and incomes fell.

 And that’s without even mentioning the buy to let market, which went mad entirely.
 Banks were more than keen to lend, happy to leverage existing property to allow people to buy more, with little regard to what would happen if the market changed.
 And of course change it did.

 An average house is a nebulous thing of course, it could be any thing from a box sized apartment to a palatial house on its own grounds, and there is huge variation from neighbourhood to neighbourhood, but these figures give a broad outline of how (badly) it went after 2007.

-Look carefully at the graph above though, and you’ll see a bit of a change in 2013.
+You’ll see it began to change again in 2013.
 House prices in Dublin rose – just a little – and those elsewhere fell more slowly.
-It look like the start of a change, and it was.
+It looked like the start of a change, and it was.

-Is there another boom on the way?
-Maybe.
+Is this another boom?
 This time the problem is a different one.
-Because of the slow down in construction, combined with a rise in population, there is an acute housing shortage driving the market.
+Because of a slowing down (to a near stop) in construction when prices crashed, combined with a rise in population, there is an acute housing shortage driving the market now.
 This is seen not only in the rise of house prices.
 There is an increasing problem with homelessness and a situation where young people in particular are priced out of the housing market and resigning themselves to a lifetime of renting.

 The graph below shows previous years before and after the boom as reference points to show price recovery.
 But it does not tell the whole story.
 In some more ‘desirable’ parts of Dublin prices have returned almost to peak boom levels.